adamsit23/google-homepage/README.md

-In this project I hope to create a html document that produces a page similar to the Google homepage.
+In this project I hope to create an html document that produces a page similar to the Google homepage.

 # google-homepage